Transit in the Tri-State Region: Who’s on Board?

 Veronica Vanterpool, Executive Director at Tri-State Transportation Campaign, a nonprofit advocacy organization which works towards a more balanced, transit-friendly, and equitable transportation network throughout New York, New Jersey, and Connecticut.
 She was appointed to the MTA board in 2016.

-Steven Higashide, Senior Program Analyst at TransitCenter.
+Moderator: Steven Higashide, Senior Program Analyst at TransitCenter.
 His work focuses on transportation opinion research and advancing parking reform, demand management, and congestion pricing.
 Steven is the lead author of TransitCenter’s report Who’s on Board, which will frame the evening’s conversation.

 For more information, download our report here.